mbreughe/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-Below is an image before and after distortation is applied:
+Below is an image before and after distortion-correction is applied:
 ![undistort][undistort]